 How do I refer someone to Saje Scotland to join the Saje Programme?

 Support for you and your organisation

 You can phone us anytime.
 Or we can come along and speak to your team about what we do and the difference the programmes can make to the women you work with.

-We can provide a more formal training session outlining how the Freedom Programme will help women.
+We can provide a more formal training session outlining how the Saje Programme will help women.
 Often a volunteer will come along and speak about their experience of abuse and how the programmes has changed their life.

 The Fife Domestic and Sexual Abuse Partnership provides a comprehensive programme of training about gender violence